Bloqueur de fraude

 Here are some tips to incorporate a strength-based approach in your life as an individual or a family:

 1. Seek to retrain your brain to notice more of the positive things you do.
-Keep an affirmation journal that notes positive behaviours throughout your day, whether related to diabetes or other areas of your life.
+Keep an journal d'affirmation that notes positive behaviours throughout your day, whether related to diabetes or other areas of your life.
 Give yourself credit for all efforts, even if the outcome doesn’t meet your expectations.
 For example, it could be eating a healthy meal, even if blood sugar did not cooperate.
 Feeling good about what you’re doing will help you do something else positive, and that will likely end up being good for your diabetes in some way.
 As we said before, every area of our life tends to impact diabetes.
 Generally, positive changes will lead to positive effects on our diabetes.
 So try to record 3 affirmations a day and see what happens to your thoughts and mood!

 2. Apply more self-compassion in your life.
 In other words, treat yourself with the kindness you would show a close friend or a small child.
 There are plenty of opportunities every day for people with diabetes to criticize themselves.
 Instead, try to acknowledge that diabetes is hard and be kind to yourself about having to deal with it instead of blaming yourself for the imperfections.
 Being mindful and accepting of blood sugar fluctuations can help a great deal to improve blood sugar control.
 It does not mean giving up on your diabetes, it actually frees up your energy to focus on what is within your control.